shivang-thacker-techsprintglobal/news_app/README.md

 - `useArticles`: Manages article loading, caching, and filtering
 - `useNetworkStatus`: Monitors network connectivity (placeholder)

+## 🔐 Security Note

+**⚠️ About the .env file:**

+This project intentionally includes a `.env` file with an API key in the repository for easy client testing and evaluation purposes.
+This is **NOT a recommended practice** for production applications.

+**In production applications, you should:**

+- Add `.env` to your `.gitignore` file
+- Never commit API keys or sensitive credentials to version control
+- Use environment-specific variables or secret management services
+- Provide a `.env.example` file as a template without actual credentials

+This exception is made solely for assignment submission and client testing convenience.

 ## 🐛 Troubleshooting

 ### Common Issues

 1. **API Key Error**

-   - Ensure you've added your NYT API key in `src/api/config.js`
+   - The project includes a pre-configured API key in the `.env` file
-   - Verify the API key is valid on the NYT Developer Portal
+   - If you're using your own key, ensure it's valid on the NYT Developer Portal
+   - After changing the `.env` file, restart Metro bundler: `npx expo start --clear`

 2. **Dependency Installation Issues**